bmd/terraform-aws-queue-driven-lambda/README.md

 ## Variables

+### Required Inputs

-`filename` - the path to a deployable Lambda package on the filesystem where you are running `terraform apply`.
+`filename` - The path to the function's deployment package within the local filesystem.
 For more information on creating a deployable Lambda package, look at [AWS's Documentation](https://docs.aws.amazon.com/lambda/latest/dg/lambda-python-how-to-create-deployment-package.html)

-`function_name` -
+`function_name` - A unique name for your Lambda Function.

+`handler` - The function entrypoint in your code.

+`role` - IAM role attached to the Lambda Function.
+This governs both who / what can invoke your Lambda Function, as well as what resources our Lambda Function has access to.
+See [Lambda Permission Model](https://docs.aws.amazon.com/lambda/latest/dg/lambda-permissions.html) for more details.

+`project_prefix` -

+`runtime` - See [runtimes](https://docs.aws.amazon.com/lambda/latest/dg/API_CreateFunction.html#SSS-CreateFunction-request-Runtime) for valid values.

+### Optional Variables

+`description` -

+`environment` -

+`memory_size` -

+`publish` -

+`reversed_concurrent_executions` -

+`timeout` -

 `dlq_message_retention_seconds` -

 `log_retention_in_days` - (Optional) The number of days to retain the Lambda's CloudWatch execution logs for.
 The default value is 14.
 If `0` is entered, a CloudWatch log stream will not be created (not recommended).

 ## Outputs

+`task_queue_id` - The URL of the SQS queue.

+`task_queue_arn` - The ARN of the SQS queue.

+`deadletter_queue_id` - The URL of the deadletter queue in SQS (if configured).

+`deadletter_queue_arn` - the ARN of the deadletter queue in SQS (if configured).

+`log_stream_arn` - The ARN of the CloudWatch log stream for the Lambda execution logs (if configured).